 The Board and Audit & Compliance Committee consider the question of tenure and longevity in a role regularly.
-KPMG has been the external auditor for Ansell for over 19 years.
+KPMG has been the external auditor for Ansell for over 20 years.
 In this period, the Company has had six audit partner rotations.
 Each new audit partner was selected by the Audit & Compliance Committee after an extensive interview process and the appointment confirmed by the Board.

 Given the complex business challenges that Ansell has faced since emerging from the Pacific Dunlop Group and the quality of the KPMG work, the Company has opted for consistency, experience and business understanding to ensure audit quality.
-That said, the Board recognises that some view audit tendering as good business practice and therefore plans to tender the audit before the next audit partner rotation.
+The Board has previously indicated an intention to conduct a tender for external auditor services in FY24, before the next audit partner rotation (scheduled for FY25).
+However, to ensure the most competitive tender process is conducted, the Board has chosen to delay this process, with further consideration of the most appropriate manner and timing to tender for external audit services in FY24.